IJuanTM/simpl/README.md

 * Makes use of an MVC system using PHP
 * Works with both Windows and Linux
 * Made to work with the latest versions of PHP, Composer, Node.js, npm and Sass
-* Includes a bunch of npm scripts for compiling Sass and TypeScript, as well as live-reloading
+* Makes use of Vite for bundling TypeScript files and compiling Sass files, as well as live reloading
 * Comes with example pages and a default landing page
 * A collection of handy TypeScript functions